-Classroom seminars are supplemented by lectures and briefings at international organizations..
+Classroom seminars are supplemented by lectures and briefings at international organizations, including United Nations and other Geneva based international organizations.
 The seminar draws on the resources and firsthand experience of leading academics, institutions and insiders.
 Required readings are assigned to different themes of the seminar.
 Review and reflection sessions are organized on a regular basis to help students synthesize and create linkages between lectures, briefings and readings.